-Ranked among the best wines in the world the Riesling is one of Alsace’s biggest successes.
-Introduced in the 15th century, and originating from the Orleanois region, it is different from its German counterpart and from the numerous Rieslings which can now be found a little all over the world.
-A late-ripening grape variety, it continues to ripen at low temperatures, but gives marvellous results when there is a sunny, dry, late simmer.
-First distinguished in 1699, KITTERLE has always had an exceptional reputation.
-Already protected in the Middle Ages, it has been sold under its own name since 1830.
+Ranked among the best wines in the world, the Riesling is one of Alsace’s biggest successes.
+Introduced in the 15th century, and originating from the Orleanois region, it is different from its German counterpart and from the numerous Riesling which can now be found a little all over the world.
+A late-ripening grape variety, it continues to ripen at low temperatures, but gives marvelous results when there is a sunny, dry, late summer.
+First distinguished in 1699, Kitterlé has always had an exceptional reputation.
+Already protected in the middle ages, it has been sold under its own name since 1830.

-“Le Brise-Mollets” ; “Calf-Breaker” : it was given this local nickname by the vinegrowers who worked in the breathtakingly high vineyards on steep slopes, often as steep as 1 in 2.
 This volcanic-sandstone plot is on a unique site, on a steeply sloping rocky outcrop facing three ways (south-west, south and south-east).
-The light, sandy soil, which is kept back by huge drystone walls, only gives very low yields (25 to 35hl/ha).
+The light, sandy soil, which is kept back by huge drystone walls, only gives very low yields (25 to 35 hl/ha)

 - Roasted scallops salad with orange

 - Seafood, shellfish, fish terrine

 - Fish cooked, raw or in sauce

 - Ideal with choucroute